ggrizzly/recommender/README.md

 # User-Product Recommender
 > Recommender for user / product / rating data, with EDA + algorithms

+## Files in this project:
+- `main_GrowTherapy.ipynb` - Main working jupyter notebook file <- all the juicy stuff in here
+- `requirements.txt` - python packages I used
+- `cosine_sim.c` - C cosine similarity
+- `data_backup/*` - Contains some of the data files saved during the time of building this.
+Everything was in one directory, so the jupyter notebook may not work without moving the files back into the main dir `:)`
+- `apriori.ipynb` - The beginnings of the apriori algorithm
+- `use_case.pdf` - The problem statements
+- `wip_c_algs` - other variations of the c alg I built, but with multi-threading, for specific items as well.

 --------

 ## Q1: Provide a list of at least 1, and at most the top 5, recommended products for each of the users found below: